Alanaktion/Gallery/readme.md

 0.4

 - Added file listing after gallery
-- Began adding option to cache all thumbnails in a single file
+- Added option to cache all thumbnails in a single file

 0.3